Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

 Automatic detection of abusive language can be potentially used to identify illegal online behaviour.
 Some types of abusive statements, such as hate speech and defamatory allegations, are not only morally unacceptable, but also illegal in several countries.
 Social media platforms are obligated to quickly remove such statements from public view.
-Accordingly, \citeA{fivser2017legal} proposed to classify online discussions along the legal dimension into three categories: (1) legally punishable (hate speech, threats, and defamatory statements), (2) inappropriate (insults, offensive speech, obscenity, profanity, and vulgarity), and (3) acceptable.\footnote{\citeA{fivser2017legal} put hate speech in a separate category to match the Slovene legal framework.} To automatically determine if a statement is illegal, the corresponding laws need to be translated into manageable NLP tasks \cite{zufall2020operationalizing}.
-For example, the European Union Council Framework Decision 2008/913/JHA on combating certain forms and expressions of racism and xenophobia by means of criminal law defines punishable hate speech as``publicly inciting to violence or hatred directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin.''
-This definition would translate into two NLP tasks: (1) target detection (whether the target is a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin), and (2) abusive act detection (whether the text incites violence or hatred).
-Unfortunately, each jurisdiction has its own definition of online abuse that is considered illegal, and those definitions can also evolve over time.
-Furthermore, the legal system typically covers only the most severe cases of abuse that can threaten the society at large.
-A particular social media platform or application may be interested in addressing a wider range of abusive language to be in compliance with law as well as to keep their audience and advertisers engaged with the platform.
-Therefore, the NLP research community should focus on a broader problem of abusive language detection while still designing solutions that can be easily configurable for a specific set of requirements.
+Accordingly, \shortciteA{fivser2017legal} proposed to classify online discussions along the legal dimension into three categories: (1) legally punishable (hate speech, threats, and defamatory statements), (2) inappropriate (insults, offensive speech, obscenity, profanity, and vulgarity), and (3) acceptable.\footnote{\shortciteA{fivser2017legal} put hate speech in a separate category to match the Slovene legal framework.} To automatically determine if a statement is illegal, the corresponding laws need to be translated into manageable NLP tasks \shortcite{zufall2020operationalizing}.
+For example, the European Union Council Framework Decision 2008/913/JHA on combating certain forms and expressions of racism and xenophobia by means of criminal law defines punishable hate speech as ``publicly inciting to violence or hatred directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin.''\footnote{\url{https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex:32008F0913}} This definition would translate into two NLP tasks: (1) target detection (whether the target is a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin), and (2) abusive act detection (whether the text incites violence or hatred).
+However, each jurisdiction has its own definition of online abuse that is considered illegal, and those definitions can also evolve over time.
+Thus, while an international social media platform or application may be interested in applying global standards to keep their audience and advertisers engaged with the platform, they must still address a wide range of abusive language as required to be in compliance with local law.
+Therefore, the NLP research community should focus on the broader problem of abusive language detection while still designing solutions that can be transparent and easily adaptable to a specific set of requirements.